 Information on other mental health services in Leeds and nationally can be found at Mindwell Leeds www.mindwell-leeds.org.uk

 Do you offer remote (telephone or video) counselling?

-We currently offer both telephone and video appointments by Zoom.
-Remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.
+We currently deliver our service face-to-face however remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.

 I have been a client before, can I come back?

 We welcome women who have used the Service before, but you will need to have had a break of at least four months before making a new ‘request for service’.
 This is so that the impact of previous counselling has had time to ‘settle’ in your life.

 We try to keep waiting times as short as possible, we try to ensure that no one waits more than six months to start counselling, as research shows that waiting for longer than this can have a negative effect on mental health.

 The wait time for group therapy is often shorter than individual therapy.
 Early morning or evening appointments often have the longest waiting time.